+ARTC-2349 Art Direction II (2-2-3) Mastery of advanced art direction problems with emphasis on selected topics in advertising campaigns.
+Topics include written, oral, and visual skills.
 ARTC-2388 Internship-Commercial Art and Advertising (0-11-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.